alberdingk-thijm/dnd/content/wiki/characters/assassin.md

 ## Ability Scores

 Assassins' primary attribute is **strength**.

 Assassins must have a strength of 12 or higher, an intelligence of 11 or higher, and a dexterity of 12 or higher.
 Multi-classed assassins must have a dexterity of 15 or higher.
 Assassins do not receive experience point bonuses.

+Assassins are entitled to exceptional strength and to constitution bonuses.
+An assassin with an 18 strength is able to roll a d100 for exceptional strength and consult the [strength table](./wiki/characters/ability-scores#strength) for additional bonuses.
+For purposes of reducing or increasing an assassin's strength score, each percentile bracket counts as an additional point of strength: hence, an assassin with an 18/66 strength would become an assassin with an 18/01 strength upon losing one point of strength, or an assassin with an 18/76 strength upon gaining a point of strength (the exact percentile is irrelevant).

 As close quarters fighters, assassins benefit from a high constitution.